 Clumping bamboo spread very slowly.
 They have a pachymorph rhizome system, which means that the underground buds turn upward and become canes immediately compared to the running types which can travel several feet outward, producing canes along the way each season.
 This causes them to gradually expand outward at a modest and predictable pace.
 They are considered non-invasive and are very easy to maintain.

-Temperate clumpers average about 10-15 feet, increasing 1-3 feet in height per year.
+Temperate clumpers increase 1-3 feet in height per year and average about 10-15 feet tall at maturity.
 We carry a few tropical clumpers which can grow much larger, but we specialize in cold hardy temperate clumping bamboo.
 We carry about 40 different kinds of temperate clumping bamboo.
-Clumping Bamboo Growth Rate
+For photos showing an example of the 5-year growth progression of a clumping bamboo, please see: Clumping Bamboo Growth Rate

 Running bamboo spread at moderate to fast paces.
 They have a leptomorph rhizome system, which means the rhizomes don't usually turn up and become canes.
 Instead, as they push through the soil the lateral buds produce either canes or new rhizomes perpendicular to the parent rhizome.
 Because of this dual growth system runners are able to cover more ground per year than clumpers.
 Mature plants spread 3 to 5 feet on average, (most will also increase 3-5 feet in height per year as well).
 In some extreme cases, runners can spread over 15 feet in a season.
 Running bamboo include many different genera and species, ranging in size from 1 foot tall to 80 feet tall, and can be either slow or quick spreading, and either open or dense growing, depending on the species and where it is planted.
 We carry over 100 different types of running bamboo, in all shapes and sizes.